 Regular eye exams are also helpful as your eye doctor can recommend remedies, including a specific brand of eye drops.

 5. The proper work station

-It’s important that your computer is set up at the proper work distance.
-You should be sitting in a good chair or using standing desk.
-High resolution monitors help us avoid squinting, as does proper lighting.
-Keep in mind that if everything else around in your environment is dark, then you’ll only further strain your eyes!
+It's important that your computer is set up at the proper work distance.
+You should be sitting in a good chair or using a standing desk.
+High-resolution monitors help us avoid squinting, as does proper lighting.
+Keep in mind that if everything else around in your environment is dark, then you'll only further strain your eyes!